alfonsomunozpomer/sierpinski-react/README.md

 Clone the repo, run `yarn install` and `webpack-dev-server`.
 Run some tests with `yarn test`.
 You can see it working at https://alfonsomunozpomer.github.io/sierpinski.

 ## Areas for improvement
+- Generate triangle paths in a worker and redraw when they are ready
-- Zooming relative to to the pointer
+- Zooming relative to to the mouse pointer
 - Touch events
 - More meaningful tests